-Open the protective flap and turn the key to position $\widehat{\mathbb{G}}$ (1) to unlock the coupling ball bar.
+Open the protective flap and turn the key to position $\overline{\mathbb{C}}$ (1) to unlock the coupling ball bar.

 Pull out rotary handle and turn clockwise as far as it will go.
 Pull out coupling ball bar downwards.

 Insert sealing plug in opening.
 Fold away socket.